 - You receive remaining shares after all tax withholding

 The shortfall problem: Your employer withholds 10.23% for California, but your actual marginal rate may be 9.3%, 10.3%, 11.3%, 12.3%, or even 13.3%.
 Use our RSU Calculator to find your exact California withholding shortfall based on your total income and filing status.
+For a deeper look at how each vesting event is taxed and withheld at the state level, see our guide to California RSU vesting and withholding tax.

 For a complete walkthrough of how RSU withholding works at every level (federal, state, FICA), see our RSU tax withholding guide and our guide on how RSUs are taxed.